AR-k12code/CarlSagan/README.md

 }
 ```

-* **cognosUsername**: The username you use to connect to Cognos.
-This should be prefixed with `APSCN\` (just like when you log in using Firefox or Chrome).
+* **cognosUserPasswords**: This is a set of usernames and passwords to connect to Cognos with.
+You might want to have multiple users here if you want to be able to download reports from the "My Folder" of multiple users.
+Reports in the public folder will use a random set of credentials out of this file.
+The username should be prefixed with `APSCN\` (just like when you log in using Firefox or Chrome).
 Note that you have to escape the `\` character in JSON.
-* **cognosPassword**: The password you use to connect to Cognos.
-Remember that ADE makes you change this every 6 months or so.
+Also remember that ADE makes you change your password every 6 months or so and you will need to update it in your config when you change it.
 * **cognosUrl**: If you are in Arkansas, use the same value as in the example.
 This must match the protocol (http/https) used by Cognos.
 * **reportPasswords**: If you are writeing a config file for the first time, omit this value entirely. "report passwords" will be automatically generated when a url is accessed using the master password for the first time.
 This is why we need write permissions on the config file You can change these or fill them in in advance if you like, but the normal workflow is to let it generate a password then copy it into your script and never change it.
 * **masterPassword**: This can be used in the same way as a report password, but it has access to all reports.